raspberrypilearning/santa-detector/worksheet.md

 ![santa sprite in Scratch](images/santa-stage.png)

-## Step 5: Set up the detector in your room!
+## Set up the detector in your room!

 - On Christmas Eve, set up your Pi with the sensor pointing at your bedroom door.
 - Connect your Pi to a huge speaker.